How to Build a Basic Photo Post-Processing Workflow With Adobe Camera Raw

 Review and Sort Files

 You can also review and sort your photos ready for post-processing, making passes over your thumbnails and rating them from 1 to 5 based on your goals.
 You might, for example, disregard any that have missed focus by rating them as 1 (or rejecting them) and rate any that you definitely want to move forward to processing as a 5.
-This will help you put together sets too, if you need to do that for publication or exhibition.
+This will help you put sets too, if you need to do that for publication or exhibition.

 Post-Processing Workflow: Corrections